MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    - if :var:`a` is an :type:`iterable` then the matrix will be filled with values from :var:`a[n]` for :expr:`1 <= n <= #a`.

    The elements after the inserted indexes are shifted toward the end of the matrix in row-major order and discarded if they go beyond the last index.

+.. function:: mat:remvec (ij)

+   Return the real, complex or integer matrix :var:`mat` after removing the elements at the vector indexes given by the :type:`iterable` :var:`ij`, i.e. interpreting the matrix as a shrinking vector, and reshaped as a *column vector* of size :expr:`#mat - #ij`.

+.. function:: mat:swpvec (ij, ij2)

+   Return the real, complex or integer matrix :var:`mat` after swapping the values of the elements at the vector indexes given by the :type:`iterable` :var:`ij` and :var:`ij2`, i.e. interpreting the matrix as a vector.

 .. function:: mat:getsub (ir_, jc_, r_)